HannachiHassen/SDLC-Interview-Questions/README.md

 conducted by a developer who also fixes errors during the debugging phase.
 Testing on the other hand, finds errors rather than fixes them.
 When a tester finds a bug, they usually report it so that a developer can fix it.

+## What is bug leakage and bug release?

+- Bug release is when software or an application is handed over to the testing team knowing that the defect is present in a release.
+During this the priority and severity of bug is low, as bug can be removed before the final handover.

+- Bug leakage is something, when the bug is discovered by the end users or customer, and not detected by the testing team while testing the software.

+## What is the difference between build and release?

+- Build: It is a number given to Installable software that is given to the testing team by the development team.
+- Release: It is a number given to Installable software that is handed over to the customer by the tester or developer.

 ## Authors